HLammers/cybo-drummer/README.md

 * Select the output device for which you want to add or edit an output trigger
 > [!TIP]
 > If [MIDI learn](#midi-learn) is turned on, output device can be set to an already mapped device by playing the trigger/note on your input device that is mapped to that output device (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

->
-###### output preset
+###### output trigger
-* Select the output preset you want to set up or edit
+* Select the output trigger you want to set up or edit
-* Select ‘[add new]’ (the value after the last existing preset) to add a new preset
+* Select ‘[add new]’ (the value after the last existing trigger) to add a new trigger
-* Press the SEL/OPT button to show a [text edit pop-up](#text-edit-pop-up) to rename the preset
+* Press the SEL/OPT button to show a [text edit pop-up](#text-edit-pop-up) to rename the trigger
-* Press the DEL button to delete the preset
+* Press the DEL button to delete the trigger
-> [!TIP]
-> If [MIDI learn](#midi-learn) is turned on, outut preset can be set to an already mapped preset by playing the trigger/note on your input device that is mapped to the output preset (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

 ###### channel
 * Optionally set the channel (1 to 16) on which to send MIDI data to the selected output device
 * Set the channel for devices which receive different triggers on different channels
 * Seet the channel to ‘__’ for devices which receive all triggers on the same channel
 > [!NOTE]
-> Preset channel overrides device channel
+> Trigger channel overrides device channel

 > [!TIP]
 > If [MIDI learn](#midi-learn) is turned on, channel can be set sending anything from that channel from a device connected to the set [MIDI learn port](#midi-learn-port).
 ###### note
-* Optionally set the note to be sent out by the preset
+* Optionally set the note to be sent out by the trigger
-* Set to ‘___’ to use the trigger default notes
+* Set to ‘___’ to use the trigger-level default notes
 * Preset note overrides trigger note
 > [!TIP]
 > If [MIDI learn](#midi-learn) is turned on, note can be set by paying a note from a device connected to the set [MIDI learn port](#midi-learn-port).